 Director, Network for Nonprofit and Social Impact

 Michelle Shumate is the founding director of Network for Nonprofit and Social Impact (NNSI).
 NNSI is dedicated to answering the question: How can nonprofit networks be rewired for maximum social impact?
-In addition she is an Associate Professor in Communication Studies, Associate Faculty at the Institute for Policy Research, and Director of Graduate Studies for the Master’s in Communication Studies at Northwestern University.
+In addition, she is a Professor in Communication Studies, Associate Faculty at the Institute for Policy Research, and Director of Graduate Studies for the Master’s in Communication Studies at Northwestern University.